rengare/rencounter_counter/README.md

 ## TODO
 - [x] Add a stand alone app
+- [x] Test on Windows and Mac(pre M1 and post)
+- [x] Show top 5 mons with the most encounters
+- [x] Remove reading/writing from file/to file every 100MS, use buffer instead
 - [ ] Save number of encounter per mon
-- [ ] Show top 5 mons with the most encounters
 - [ ] Retrain AI model with Pokemmo fonts or use different fonts that work better with the current model
-- [x] Test on Windows and Mac(pre M1 and post)
 - [ ] Detect when the game is covered by another app and pause the counter
 - [ ] Add a way for user to select encounter area on screen